zapier/visual-builder/docs/_quickstart/build_trigger.md

 _The test step ensures your trigger works as expected_

 Now test your trigger.
-Click the *Test your API Request* step, and you should see the GitHub account you added in the Authentication step ready to use (if not, connect your account first here).
+Click the *Test your API Request* step to see the GitHub account you added in the Authentication step ready to use (if not, connect your account first here).
 Underneath, the _Configure Test Data_ section includes form fields to test your trigger.
 Enter a real GitHub repository name, the username of the owner of that repository, and optionally a filter, then click *Test Your Request*.

 ![Example Zapier Response](https://cdn.zapier.com/storage/photos/9cf94d89de973edd4b6b3e50971e8375.png)